 One of the most critical relationships that need to be in place and be highly effective is that between the board and their principal.
 The principal is the boards’ employee but, more importantly, operates both as the professional leader and the chief executive for the board.
 How well that working relationship operates can have a significant impact on the operation of the school.

 For the most part that relationship operates well, and there is nothing wrong with some robust debate along the way, but there may be times when the working relationship between the board and their principal needs some attention.
 For that reason, we have a provision in the Secondary Principals Collective Agreement (c 4.3) which focus on what should happen to work through such a situation.

-During the last renegotiation of the collective agreement there was discussion on how the provision operates and its effectiveness.
-As a result additional steps were provided to assist the process.
+During the last renegotiation of the collective agreement, there was a discussion on how the provision operates and its effectiveness.
+As a result, additional steps were provided to assist with the process.

 Para 4.3.2 was added, and the clause now reads:

 "4.3 Working Relationship

 4.3.1 Where there is a problem in the working relationship between the principal and the board (including individual board members) that has not been informally resolved and is to the detriment of the school, the board, in consultation with the principal, may consider appointing a suitably qualified independent person to mediate or facilitate between the parties and/or undertake an impartial and objective assessment of the concern(s).

 4.3.2 This does not preclude the principal from requesting the process outlined in 4.3.1, to which the board shall give due consideration; or either the board or the principal from utilising Part Eleven of this agreement to resolve any issues arising from their working relationship."
 Secondary Principals’ Collective Agreement 2013-2016 part 4.3

 From experience, NZSTA finds that taking a proactive approach can resolve matters early and successfully.